 Consider this group activity to increase the candidates' understanding of the major Old Testament prophets.
-This activity will help strengthen the young people's familiarity with the books of the Bible.
+This activity will help strengthen the students' familiarity with the books of the Bible.

 - First organize the class into six groups.
-Then distribute Bibles, one per candidate. - Assign each group one of the following prophets: Isaiah, Jeremiah, Ezekiel, Daniel, Amos, Micah. - Direct the groups to use their Bibles to learn about their assigned prophet and to work together to identify at least three important facts about him.
-Explain that they can use the introduction to their assigned book of the Bible for some important information, such as the period when the prophet wrote, key themes of his writing, and important events the prophet addressed. - Call on a spokesperson from each group to share their findings with the class.
+Then distribute Bibles, one per candidate. - Assign each group one of the following prophets: Isaiah, Jeremiah, Ezekiel, Daniel, Amos, Micah.

+- Direct the groups to use their Bibles to learn about their assigned prophet and to work together to identify at least three important facts about him.
+Explain that they can use the introduction to their assigned book of the Bible for some important information.
+Information can include: the period when the prophet wrote, key themes of his writing, and important events the prophet addressed. - Call on a spokesperson from each group to share the group's findings with the class.